The Complicated Love Life of John of Gaunt

 Henry of Huntingdon, The History of the English People 1000-1154

-However … Henry of Huntingdon’s accusations may well be a misinterpretation of the facts; and be based on rumours arising from Isabel and William marrying within only a few months of her first husband’s death.
+However … Henry of Huntingdon’s accusations may well be a misinterpretation of the facts; and be based on rumours arising from Isabel and William marrying within only a few months of her first husband’s death, that they must have been having an affair if they married so soon afterwards.
+Wealthy widows were a target for ambitious men, though.
+They were at risk of being kidnapped, raped and forced to marry their rapist.
+Isabel circumvented this risk by marrying William de Warenne, a man she knew and was of equal rank with her late husband.

 Whether the story is true, or not, is highly questionable, but great for the novelists.
 However, Robert de Beaumont died soon after, on 5th June 1118, and William and Isabel married as soon as they could; William was approaching 50, had been Earl of Surrey for 30 years and, as yet, had no heir to succeed him.